-Early signals from an ongoing study at The Christie Hospital in Manchester shore up the evidence for an investigational treatment for the most common form of bladder cancer (urothelial carcinoma).
+Early signals from an ongoing study at the Christie Hospital in Manchester shore up the evidence for an investigational treatment for the most common form of bladder cancer (urothelial carcinoma).

-The Christie has reported that patients showed promising results in dose escalation part A of the trial, recently sharing the example of 53-year-old bladder cancer patient Paul Simmonite from Trawden, UK.
-Paul’s cancer progressed despite receiving chemotherapy and immunotherapy, but the weekly, intravenously administered HMBD-001 has seen his cancer reduce by over 60% in his liver.
-As part of the investigational treatment protocol, the pelvis area was treated with radiotherapy and the tumour on the lymph node was reduced by three-quarters its original size, making it barely visible on scans.
+Since enrolling in the clinical trial, his cancer has reduced by over 60% in his liver.
+As part of the investigational treatment protocol, the pelvis area was treated with radiotherapy and the tumour on the lymph node was reduced by three-quarters of its original size, making it barely visible on scans.

 How well do you really know your competitors?